alykoshin/require-dir-all/README.md

 # Usage

+## Upgrade 0.2.x to 0.3

+For the files and directories with the same name behavior is changed from overwrite to merge.
+That means if you have in the same directory file and subdirectory with any content, this content wll be merged with the content of the file.
+If the file contains object, then keys of object will be merged.
+However, if the file returns scalar, for example string, it will completely hide the content of the directory.
+You may refer to test/07_indexAsParent

+## Use cases

 There are several most common cases to use this module.
 In all of them some part of the application is splitted into several smaller modules with the same initialization logic and similar functionality.
 Modules may be grouped into subdirectories.
 Typical examples are
 - Routes (controllers, middlewares) for `express` application, models and datasources;
 - Gulp tasks.
 If you want to see an examples how to use `require-dir-all` in Gulp files, you may look to `gulp-simple` and `gulp-advanced` in `demo` subdirectory of the module.